aaiken1/fin-data-analysis-text/_sources/intro.md

 [The Python Tutorial](https://docs.python.org/3/tutorial/index.html).
 This is the main tutorial from the folks who develop Python.
 I'll refer to it throughout the text if you want a more in-depth look at something.

 [Python for Finance, 2e](https://www.oreilly.com/library/view/python-for-finance/9781492024323/).
-This is probably the best single book for finance and Python that I've found.
-However, it does jump from the basics into more advanced material quite quickly.
+This is one of the few "python and finance" books, though it jumps from the basics into more advanced material quite quickly.
 This textbook also has a Github repository that [contains the code used in the book](https://github.com/yhilpisch/py4fi2nd).

 There are also many free resources available.
 The key is being able to find what's helpful - web searches often lead you to awful AI-generated Medium posts.
 While these guides are not finance-related, *per se*, they cover material that will come up in any sort of data science project.
 I thank the authors for making these resources available and I use examples from them in my notes.